 Usage

-You can manage shows and events using
+You can manage shows, events and instances using

-the /shows and /events endpoints.
+the /shows, /events and /instances endpoints.

 The API follows RESTful conventions,